-Senior Manager, Digital Business Affairs, PGA TOUR Digital, Ponte Vedra Beach (vice chair)
+Senior Manager, Media Business Affairs, PGA TOUR Digital, Ponte Vedra Beach (vice chair)

 At UF, Patrick was one of the student broadcast directors at WUFT-TV and highly recommends the experience to any production majors.
 Aside from WUFT, he also worked in production outside Weimer as the Dance Marathon Technology Chair and Gator Growl Video Editing Director.
 Patrick graduated from Florida in 2007 with a Bachelor’s degree in Telecommunications, specializing in production.
 Patrick moved to St. Augustine, Florida after graduation to work in the Traffic department of PGA TOUR Entertainment (PGATE).
 His experience with PGATE included Linear / Non-Linear Editing, P2 / Studio camera operation, and Tape / Digital file delivery.

 While employed with the TOUR, he enrolled in the UF MBA program and graduated with his Masters in April of 2012.
 After graduation, he transferred into the PGA TOUR’s Digital department working specifically in operations and business development.
 As a Strategic Development Analyst, his responsibilities included monitoring and evaluating future digital industry trends, designing and interpreting financial models, and research support for current initiatives.
 In 2015 he was promoted to Manager of Digital Business Affairs after his responsibilities increased to managing Digital’s expense budget and providing negotiation support for new vendor agreements.
 Now, Patrick’s role focuses primarily around financial analytics and data visualization in support of the TOUR’s Media properties.